[arvados-dispatch-cloud] kill crunch-run procs for containers that are deleted or have state=Cancelled when dispatcher starts up

 Successfully tested on c97qk.

-#7 Updated by Tom Clegg about 1 year ago
+#7 Updated by Tom Clegg over 2 years ago

 If a container is already cancelled when the dispatcher starts up, it never gets added/updated in the dispatcher's queue.
 Therefore, the scheduler never finds out it has state=Cancelled.
 So the fix is to kill any container that is not in the queue -- whether because Cancelled, because deleted, or whatever.